zZissou/tunely/docs/sprint1.md

 1. Open `index.html` and find the HTML for an **album**.
 Delete the hardcoded HTML for all of the albums.
 Leave the outer `div.albums` in place.

 1. Open `app.js` and edit the function `renderAlbum` to display one Album on the page.
-You should use the albumHTML which is just like what you just deleted as the template for the album info.
+You should use the `albumHTML` which is just like what you just deleted in `index.html` as the template for the album info.
 Build-up the HTML string and use jQuery to render it on the page.

 1. Run the function on document-ready and give it `sampleAlbums[0]` (just one album).
 Verify that the page looks right.